Control pests without pesticides!

 Squash bugs are one of the most troublesome pests of pumpkins, winter squash, and sometimes melons.

 There are many ways to reduce vole populations, including heavy mulch, mowing, soil cultivation, wire fences, and mouse traps.
-It is important to remember that voles are an essential link in the food chain, however, and cause no real damage when at reasonable population levels.
+Voles are an essential link in the food chain, however, and cause no major damage when at reasonable population levels.

-Basic, least toxic control methods for tent caterpillars and web worms.
+Simple, least-toxic control methods to manage tent caterpillars and web worms.

 Although they are useful insects, yellow jackets can also be painful pests.
 You can solve your yellow jacket problems without pesticides by reducing attractive food or drink and trapping when necessary.